gpeiris/OAR-Dashboard/README.md

 ## Requirements
 For this code to work, you will need to provide a .csv file matching the format of the template provided.
 All volumes are in centimetres cubed [cc].
-Python packages used are dash, plotly and pandas.
+Python packages used are dash, plotly and pandas, listed in requirements.txt .

 ## How It Works
 In the file app.py, enter the metrics to compare.
 The dashboard presents data in 4 dimensions: {x, y, size and colour}.
 Hovering over each data point will return all the values associated with that point.
 The metrics you can plot against are listed in the table below.